Recruitment Initiatives

 -

 The date for this year’s Accepted Applicants’ Virtual Visit (Second Look Visit) is March 27, 2025 starting at 11am.
 There will be events scheduled throughout the day going until about 7:30pm.
 Interested students will be able to attend the entire event or only the portions they choose/that work for their schedules.
 The Accepted Applicants Visit is intended to provide a more extensive and personal look at the resources we have that support the development and success of doctoral students.
-There will be opportunities to hear from JHU leadership about diversity, equity, and inclusion resources as well as other resources on campus and to connect with current graduate students.
 All prospective doctoral students who are interested are welcome to attend.

 -